oliviercreurer/compass/README.md

 - push the two record/playback heads to different positions in your loop or sync them back up
 - alter the rate and direction of each record/playback head independently

 Compass' audio buffers and its sequencer each have their own sense of time in order to facilitate experimentation.
+Interesting effects and textures can be created by recording into loops long and short, randomizing commands on the fly, modifying the sequence length, etc.

 -----